 Entity Description phi/telephone/context/us A telephone number with context.
 For example "Telephone: (204)-243-9955".
 NOTE: To ensure that this entity performs correctly, set your TangibleCharacters configuration to include the following characters: ( )+ For more information, see Configure Tangible Characters, on page 13.
 This entity returns the telephone number in the normalized format +NNNNN, starting with the country code.
-For example +12042439955. phi/telephone/nocontext/us A telephone number without context.
+For example +12042439955.
+This entity returns components.
+See Components, on the next page. phi/telephone/nocontext/us A telephone number without context.
 For example: "(204)-243-9955".
 NOTE: To ensure that this entity performs correctly, set your TangibleCharacters configuration to include the following characters: ()+ For more information, see Configure Tangible Characters, on page 13.
 This entity returns the telephone number in the normalized format +NNNNN, starting with the country code.
-For example +12042439955. phi/telephone/landmark/us A telephone number landmark, such as "Tel:".
+For example +12042439955.
+This entity returns components.
+See Components, on the next page. phi/telephone/landmark/us A telephone number landmark, such as "Tel:".